petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/implementing-business-logic.md

 ![Liferay uses validation rules to check field values upon entry submission.](./implementing-business-logic/images/01.png)

-Clarity’s Distributor Application object already includes the validations they need.
+Clarity's Distributor Application object already includes the validations they need.
 To view them, open the Objects application, begin editing the Distributor Application object, and go to the Validations tab.

 ## Defining Workflows